 Once the treatment process is finished, the splints and attachments are removed, and it is imperative to start the retention stage.
 This part is essential since the teeth have memory and tend to return to their original position and the retention process ensures results for life.
 There are two options to achieve the desired results: fixed and removable retainers.
 Fixed retainers are thin sheets of wire placed in the upper and lower arches, from canine to canine.
 Meanwhile, removable retainers are transparent splints, also known as Essix, which is very similar to the primary Invisalign treatment.
 In general, the Essix must be used every day for a month, but we can prescribe a more personalized time of use based on the obtained results.
 Our orthodontist will control the retention process in each revision, recommended at one, three, six, and 12 months.

 Once the entire Invisalign process is finished, you can follow different options to achieve an aesthetic result with which you feel more pleased.
 For example, oral cleaning and teeth whitening are widespread once the process is finished to achieve that perfect and bright smile.
 There is no complication with doing it, so it is common for patients to feel inclined to undergo these.

 Invisalign is undoubtedly a very effective orthodontic process with exceptional results.
 It is not only its comfort and discretion that make it one of the most chosen methods by patients, but its results are incomparable with other similar methods.
 To learn more, you can contact us at .
-Or you can visit Dr. Thomas at our office here at A Great Smile Arizona and get started on your personalized Invisalign treatment plan!
+Or you can visit Dr. Mike at our office here at A Great Smile Arizona and get started on your personalized Invisalign treatment plan!